dolfolife/dolfolife/user-manual/README.md

 For me, understanding the why is paramount to keeping myself engaged when I am doing something.
 I have to start with the `why` to make sure my how makes sense.
 You will find that issue templates for the repositories I maintain there are a lot of questions to clarify the `why` of the request.

-Also, I find myself more often than not doing more things than I can handle in a period of time making me feel like I am not productive.
+Also, I find myself more often than not doing more things than I can handle at a time making me feel like I am not productive.
 I need to keep a prioritized list of things I need to do and make sure the list does not grow too much.

 ## Things I love